-Most commonly, bones are the site of tumors that spread or metastasize from another organ, such as the breasts, lungs or prostate.
-Cancer that arises in the bone — primary bone cancer — is rare.
+Most commonly, bone tumors have spread or metastasized from another organ, such as the breasts, lungs or prostate.
+Cancer that arises in the bone – primary bone cancer – is rare.

 Bone tumors may be benign or malignant.
 Benign bone tumors are more common, but both types may grow and compress healthy bone tissue and absorb or replace it with abnormal tissue.
 Benign tumors, however, don't spread and are rarely life threatening.

 The most common type of bone cancer is osteosarcoma, which develops in new tissue in growing bones.
 Another type of cancer, chondrosarcoma, occurs in cartilage.
 Ewing's sarcoma begins in immature nerve tissue in bone marrow.
 Osteosarcoma and Ewing's sarcoma tend to occur more frequently in children and teens, while chondrosarcoma occurs more often in adults.

 UCSF's orthopedic cancer specialists have extensive experience in treating bone cancer while preserving as much bone and functionality as possible.
 They work with UCSF's expert physical therapists, pain medicine physicians, and orthotics and prosthetics specialists to provide personalized care of the highest quality.

 Ranked No. 12 in the nation for cancer care

 Ranked No. 4 in the nation for orthopedics